 3. Artist and licensing contracts

-Here we will discuss three main types of contracts that you will be able to find.
+You are likely to find three main types of recording contracts with music labels.
 First, the most popular, the “artist” contract – or “exclusive recording” contract.
-Here, the label will put its hand in its pockets for everything related to the costs of recording, publishing and distributing your music.
-Also, they will manage everything related to marketing and promotion.
+Here, the record label will put its hand in its pockets for everything related to the costs of recording, publishing, and distributing your music.
+Additionally, they will manage everything related to marketing and promotion.
 They will also be able to accompany you in the creation of your music via an artistic director.

-Regarding your remuneration, it will be based on your working time (that is to say the time you spend composing), and on a percentage of the total income you will have generated thanks to your music – like your record sales.
-This is called “royalties”, and the percentage varies depending on the artist’s fame, or, depending on the initial negotiation.
+Regarding your remuneration, it will be based on your working time (meaning the time you spend composing), and on a percentage of the total income you generate thanks to your music – such as your record sales.
+This is called “royalties”, and the percentage varies depending on the artist’s fame, or depending on the initial way you negotiate the contract.
 Often an artist earns between 5 and 20%.
-In this artist contract, you will also stipulate the duration that binds you to your producer (usually 2 or 3 years), as well as the number of musical projects (albums, EP, etc.) that you owe them – who, in most cases is not more than 2.
+In an artist contract, you will also stipulate the duration that binds you to your producer (usually 2 or 3 years), as well as the number of musical projects (albums, EP, etc.) that you owe them – in most cases, no more than 2.

-In this second hypothesis, your record company will no longer have a role of a producer but, that of a publisher.
+In this second case, your record company will no longer have the role of a producer, but instead that of a publisher.
 It will then exclusively invest in promotion, communication and marketing.
-It is important to stress here, that after the ratification of this contract, you grant your record company, for a fixed period, the possibility of reproducing, manufacturing and communicating your recordings – you, in effect, grant it a license.
-The usefulness of this approach is to maximize the sales of your music by distributing it massively, on all media, thanks to the contacts and expertise of your label.
+It is important to stress here that after the ratification of this contract, you grant your record company, for a fixed period, the possibility of reproducing, manufacturing and communicating your recordings – you, in effect, grant it a license.
+The usefulness of this approach is to maximize the sales of your music by distributing it massively, across all media types, thanks to the contacts and expertise of your music label.
 On the other hand, if this does not work, the losses will be substantial, since you will have already financed the entire creation process with your own money.

 | Check out this article on the ICON Collective Blog: Being an independent artist vs signing to a record label